 Let’s tackle that first question.

 Objectives can vary.
 It’s not enough for people in your company to say, “We want a successful eCommerce plan – let’s make it happen!”
 Success in and of itself is not an objective.
 So you’ll need to speak with all of the decision-makers and stakeholders in your business and ask them how they define success.
 The CEO might have one set of objectives in mind, while the CMO has others.
 Maybe the COO has additional thoughts.
 It’s important for everyone to name and identify their objectives.
-In this most early planning stage, you want to get as specific as possible.
+In this earliest planning stage, you want to get as specific as possible.

 Now that you’ve defined those objectives, you can get down to defining your requirements.
 Think about it: You can’t run until you’re able to walk.
 It’s the same with kicking off an eCommerce project.
 You can’t possibly understand what you need to do until you have established your goals.
 It’s important that everyone in your company knows what they’re building, so they know exactly what’s required to build it.